top of page

 When the potatoes come to a boil, remove from heat and allow to stand for 5 minutes.
 Strain, then dump them into the Pyrex dish.
 Add clarified butter and stir to thoroughly distribute.
 Sprinkle with the rub you just made and stir again until seasoning is evenly distributed.

 Broil the potatoes, stirring periodically.
 Raise the broil level to HIGH if necessary to crisp the edges of the potatoes as desired.
-The result should look something like this–

 NOTES:

 The finished product should be crispy on the outside and tender within.
-In the boiling stage, it is better to undercook the potatoes than overcook them.
+In the boiling stage, it is better to under-cook the potatoes than over-cook them.
 If you over-boiled the potatoes, they will be mushy by the time the exterior is browned.

 White potatoes keep their shape better than Russets, which is why I prefer them for this dish as well as potato salads.